DustinJSilk/qwik-graphql-test/README.md

 - ~~Do we need to track each primitive in the useResource$ or can we track the entire store?~~ Seems to work, need to test recursion
 - Authentication & sharing a header between frontend and server
-- Mutations
-- Optimistic response
 - Need to be able to create the gql client in the root app to allow custom exchanges.
 Stop using context + provide
 - Cache reactivity
+- Optimistic response (pretty much relyings on a reactive cache)